jina-ai/examples/wikipedia-sentences/README.md

 2. Run the script: `sh ./get_data.sh`
 3. Set the input file: `export JINA_DATA_FILE='data/input.txt'`
 4. Set the number of docs to index `export JINA_MAX_DOCS=30000` (or whatever number you prefer.
 The default is `50`)
-5. Delete the old index: `rm -rf workspace`
-6. Index your new dataset: `python app.py -t index`
+5. Index your new dataset: `python app.py -t index`

 If you are using a subset of the data (less then 30,000 documents) we recommend you shuffle the data.
 This is because the input file is ordered alphabetically, and Jina indexes from the top down.
 So without shuffling, your index may contain unrepresentative data, like this: